rage/programming-23/data/part-5/1-more-lists.md

 </sample-output>

 The `for` loop goes through the items in the outer list one by one.
-That is, each list containing information about a single person is assigned to the variable `person` in turn.
+That is, each list containing information about a single person is, in turn, assigned to the variable `person`.

 Lists arent always the best way to present data, such as information about a person.
 We will soon come across Python _dictionaries_, which are often better suited to such situations.